PR-ODINSON/Language_translator/README.md

    git push origin feature-name
    ```

-5. Open a pull request.
+5. Open a pull request!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.